PIMS Postdoctoral Fellows

 The regular PIMS PDF nomination/application process takes place entirely online, utilizing the MathJobs service provided by the American Mathematical Society.

 Having selected their nominees, sponsors direct them to apply online at www.mathjobs.org/jobs/PIMS.
-Nominees are required to upload two letters of reference, a curriculum vitae and a statement of research interests.
-Sponsors must also upload their own reference letters (these are in addition to the two reference letters mentioned just above) and statements of anticipated support to MathJobs.
-They will receive instructions as to how to proceed from their nominees via email from MathJobs.
+Nominees are required to upload a curriculum vitae, a list of publications and a statement of research interests.
+Sponsors must also upload their own reference letters and statements of anticipated support to MathJobs.
+Finally nominees should arrange for two additional reference letters to be uploaded.
+Letter writers will receive instructions as to how to proceed from their nominees via email from MathJobs.
 Detailed instructions regarding all aspects of the MathJobs application procedure may be found in the online MathJobs user guides.

 Please be aware that: